liran2000/liran2000/README.md

 Some done due to enhanements/bugs found needed for my job.

+#### Why were my open source contributions got started ?
+During development at my company work, found some things that can be addressed at some open source projects we use.

 #### How were my open source projects got started ?
 During development at my company work, we needed common generic implementation in for a few items, searched online, and could not find simple ones which fits the requirements.
 Implemented it myself, and published it as open source.
 Refer to the pinned repositories for details.